octofhir/ucum-rs/.junie/guidelines.md

 # UCUM-RS Development Guidelines

+Before implementing big features prepare ADR(https://github.com/joelparkerhenderson/architecture-decision-record) and only after that start writing code

+Specification placed under the spec folder.
+Before big changes validate that we align with spec

 This document provides guidelines for developing and maintaining the UCUM-RS project, a Rust implementation of the Unified Code for Units of Measure (UCUM).

 ## Project Structure